🥊 Difference between bag training and sparring (and what is best for your training)

 Required protection Gloves, bandages Gloves, mouthguard, shin guards

-What's better: bag training or sparring?
+What is better: bag training or sparring?

 👉 Beginners